seL4/microkit/docs/manual.md

 When the `main` function returns the process is destroyed.

 By comparison a protection domain has up to four entry points:
-* `init`, `notify` which are required.
+* `init`, `notified` which are required.
+* `protected` which is optional.
-* `protected`, `fault` which are optional.
+*  `fault` which is required if the PD has children.

-When an Microkit system is booted, all PDs in the system execute the `init` entry point.
+When a Microkit system is booted, all PDs in the system execute the `init` entry point.

 The `notified` entry point will be invoked whenever the protection domain receives a *notification* on a *channel*.
 The `protected` entry point is invoked when a PD's *protected procedure* is called by another PD.
 A PD does not have to provide a protected procedure, therefore the `protected` entry point is optional.

 The `fault` entry point is invoked when a PD that is a child of another PD causes a fault.
-A PD does not have to have child PDs, therefore the `fault` entry point is optional.
+A PD does not have to have child PDs, therefore the `fault` entry point is only required for a parent PD.

 These entry points are described in more detail in subsequent sections.